 Builders can follow two different paths in qualifying a home for the DOE Zero Energy Ready Home initiative.

 To use the prescriptive path, follow the DOE Zero Energy Ready Home National Program Requirements.
-A registered verifier should submit the prescriptive compliance report after verification that the home meets the challenge.
+A registered verifier should submit the prescriptive compliance report after verification that the home satisfies the ZERH Prescriptive requirements.

-In the following cases, there are additional state-specific requirements:
+In the following cases, there are additional state-specific requirements for the DOE Zero Energy Ready Home program:

 DOE has updated its specifications for California to stay current with recent changes to the California energy code and ENERGY STAR Certified Homes for California.
-The DOE ZERH – California Rev.07 requirements are posted here and go into effect for buildings permitted on or after 10/1/2018.
+The DOE ZERH – California Rev. 07 requirements go into effect for buildings with a permit date and a plan approval date on or after October 1, 2018.
+The plan approval date is the date that a jurisdiction approves a home plan and its efficiency features for use on a specific lot or tract.
+The permit date may be defined as either the date that the permit was issued or the date of the contract on the home.

 The DOE Zero Energy Ready Home Savings & Cost Estimate Summary gives builders, contractors, utilities, energy programs, and other stakeholders a general sense of the magnitude and type of added costs for constructing DOE Zero Energy Ready Homes and how these costs compare to the energy savings.
 Actual energy savings and incremental costs will vary.

-The rationale for the DOE Zero Energy Ready Home program requirements are:
+The rationale for the DOE Zero Energy Ready Home program requirements:

 - Sound science